directus-labs/guest-authoring/sveltekit-directus/index.md

 ### Create a Wrapper for the SDK

 We now need to setup the Directus SDK and make it accessible globally.
-In order to make the best use of SvelteKit's Server Side Rendering we will need to use SvelteKit's own [fetch implementation](https://kit.svelte.dev/docs/load#making-fetch-requests).
-Create a new file `directus.js` inside of the `src/libs` directory
+In order to make the best use of SvelteKit's Server Side Rendering, we will need to use SvelteKit's own [fetch implementation](https://kit.svelte.dev/docs/load#making-fetch-requests).
+Create a new file `directus.js` inside of the `src/libs` directory:

 ```js
 import { createDirectus, rest } from '@directus/sdk';